craigfrancis/framework/framework/0.1/doc/setup/constants.md

 ---

-## CLI mode
+## Request mode

-To see if the current script is running in via the command line:
+To see if the current script is running in via the [command line](../../doc/setup/cli.md):

 	if (REQUEST_MODE == 'cli') {
 	}

+Or is a normal HTTP request (the default):

+	if (REQUEST_MODE == 'http') {
+	}

 ---

 ## Initialise framework only

-If you want to include the [bootstrap file](../../doc/setup/bootstrap.md) to get the framework functionality, but without it actually processing a request, try setting:
+If you want to include the [bootstrap file](../../doc/setup/bootstrap.md) to get the framework functionality, but without it actually processing a request, you can set:

 	define('FRAMEWORK_INIT_ONLY', true);